 Things to consider when you do have to bend over

 ALWAYS, ALWays, Always, always remember to hip hinge.
 This is no joke.
 The American people suck at hip hinging.
-We would rather our discs take the massive amount of compression loads rather then using our hips to distribute the weight like God intended.
+We would rather our discs take the massive amount of compression loads rather than using our hips to distribute the weight as God intended.
 It’s time that we stop sucking at this!
 I go over in detail how to hip hinge along with ways you can practice the hip hinge at its most basic layer.
 Check it out here

-I remember for a while this was my most consistent mistake I would make on a weekly bases.
+I remember for a while this was the most consistent mistake I would make on a weekly bases.
 I kick myself now because years ago before my back pain really started getting worse, I didn’t pay any mind to this simple truth.
-My morning routine was to be up by 5:30am and be at the gym by 6 lifting.
+My morning routine was to be up by 5:30 am and be at the gym by 6 lifting.
 Keep in mind that during this time I was still squatting and deadlifting some of the heaviest weight of my career.
 Heed my warning!
 If you have to work out first thing in the morning then push it out to the last minute.
 Even if you have to reduce the length of time you spend at the gym just to still make it to work on time.
 This is especially true if you spend a lot of your time using machines or sitting on an exercise bike.
-Your discs needs to release some of that fluid to allow more mobility back into your spine.
+Your discs need to release some of that fluid to allow more mobility back into your spine.
 Putting that compression load on the spine first thing in the morning is going to keep your spine in an inflammatory state.
-Give yourself at least an hour before you get into any full blown exercise routine.
+Give yourself at least an hour before you get into any full-blown exercise routine.

 McGill Big 3

-Wait a second, I thought the McGill Big 3 is a must for anyone dealing with back pain!
+Wait for a second, I thought the McGill Big 3 is a must for anyone dealing with back pain!
 It is, but just like anything else you need to be careful during that first 1-2 hours of the morning.
 If you have been reading this site for any amount of time you should have noticed how often I talk about the McGill Big 3.
 I know for a fact that a lot of the people reading this now have been already implementing these three exercises.
 If you have been doing them in the morning and have also been experiencing discomfort or pain, this could be why.
-Even these exercises can have a negative affect on you if you abuse them.
+Even these exercises can have a negative effect on you if you abuse them.
 The first couple of months of doing the McGill Big 3 myself I was getting really discouraged but that was because I would do them 30 minutes after rolling out of bed and I was always in pain before I even started.
-I have since then switched my core training to mid day or afternoon and have noticed a big difference.
+I have since then switched my core training to midday or afternoon and have noticed a big difference.